-Kathryn is based in Victoria.
-Much of her practice focuses on initiatives under the First Nations Fiscal Management Act(“FMA”).
+A significant portion of Kathryn’s practice focuses on initiatives under the First Nations Fiscal Management Act(“FMA”).
 Working with more than two dozen Indigenous communities, Kathryn has drafted more than 100 laws under the FMA, including property taxation and assessment, property transfer tax, development cost charge, local services, taxpayer representation, business activity tax, and financial administration laws.
 She is also general counsel to the First Nations Finance Authority.